 There are lots of great spreads out there that can help you answer that question you’ve got burning in your mind.
 There are plenty of options to choose from to suit your needs and preferences.

-I’ve written a couple of articles that can help you with interpretation of the cards your draw.
+I’ve written a couple of articles that can help you with the interpretation of the cards your draw.
 Here are a couple of examples:

 - How to Use the Major Arcana Tarot Cards